solomson/solom.tech/about.md

 We can provide you with high quality guidance and quick implementation in the following areas:

   - Microsoft Azure
+    - We have worked with Azure since 2018, and have experience with a large portion of the services offered.
+Contact us if you have questions regarding specific services.
   - Managing version control for your enterprise at scale
     - Github
     - Azure DevOps
     - Gitlab
   - Kubernetes, Cloud Native & container based solutinos
   - Establishing and optimizing CI/CD at scale
-  - Azure security and identity security at scale (Microsoft Entra, IaC, Private networking, RBAC, Azure policies, PIM)
+  - Azure security and identity security at scale
+    - Microsoft Entra
+    - IaC
+    -  Private networking
+    -  RBAC
+    -  Azure policy
+    -  PIM
+    -  Conditional access

 ###  Training